zaius/docs/content/docs/wercker-yml/yaml-syntax.md

 #### Indentation

-First of, spaces are used instead of tabs, as tabs are not universally supported.
+First off, spaces are used instead of tabs, as tabs are not universally supported.
-Indenting is a small mistake that can lead to a failing build and are hard to spot, that is why we advise to use 4 spaces.
+Wrongly indenting a line is a small mistake that is hard to spot and can lead to a failing build.
+For that reason, we recommend you to use 4 spaces while indenting lines.

 > YAML does not allow the use of tabs.